 Watch the boats come in

-Back in 19th century, Essaouira was Morocco’s biggest port.
-It was known as the ‘Port of Timbuktu’ as goods like gold and spices came by caravan from sub-Saharan Africa to be shipped from here out to Europe and the Americas.
+In the 19th century, Essaouira was Morocco’s biggest port.
+It was known as the ‘Port of Timbuktu’ as goods like gold and spices came by caravan from sub-Saharan Africa to be shipped out to Europe and the Americas.
 Today the port’s cargo is a bit smaller scale as the water isn’t deep enough for big modern ships, but it’s still a bustling place.

 Blow the cobwebs away on the beach

 Essaouira has been nicknamed the windy city, and it’s partly justified.
 But it’s not necessarily a bad thing, as the trade winds blowing into the bay keep temperatures down to a more reasonable high 20s°C in summer while the rest of Morocco is sweltering.

 If you don’t mind a light sandblasting you can still get a dose of beach time.
 The city’s main beach stretches for 1.2 miles/2km south of the medina, with a paved pathway running alongside it.
 It’s wide and flat, with sunbeds available for hire.

 Most beach-goers opt for something a bit more active than sunbathing though.
 The wind brings big waves to the shallow waters of the bay which is perfect for surfing* or kitesurfing,* and even if you don’t have a go it’s impressive to watch.
 You can also ride a camel* or go quad biking* on the beach, or cycle along the beachfront promenade.

 Don’t get lost in the medina